ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/_review.md

 review:
     - questions:
         question: >
-            Spark can only run on Hadoop staorage?
+            Spark can only run on Hadoop storage.
         answers:
             - "True"
             - "False"